Corey Bailey

 Stylus

 with the record.
-The small needle-like shaft sticking out from the Phono Cartridge
+The small shaft sticking out from the phono cartridge with the

-with the stylus at the very end is called the “stylus Bar”.
-The stylus itself is a
+stylus at the very end is called the “stylus Bar.”
+The stylus itself is a shaped jewel.

-actually several shapes available for stylus tips and which shape is best for a
+shapes available for stylus tips and which shape is best for a given application is

 Tie-off